atikul-islam-sajib/attentionCNN/README.md

 ## Usage

-The repository provides scripts and notebooks to help you understand and experiment with the ViT.
-Below is an example script that demonstrates how to initialize the ViT, create random input tensors, and print the shapes of the embedding and output tensors.
+The repository provides scripts and notebooks to help you understand and experiment with the attentionCNN.
+Below is an example script that demonstrates how to initialize the attentionCNN, create random input tensors, and print the shapes of the embedding and output tensors.

 ## Project Structure
 ```